tysker/Datamatiker3Semester.io/exercisehttp.md

 Write down your observations

+_method="POST" = The URL looks like that = http://localhost:8084/HttpExercise/input.html_
+_method="GET" = The URL looks like that = http://localhost:8084/HttpExercise/input.html?hidden=12345678_

 ## Session and Cookies

 For the next two exercises/demos you should create a new web-project.
 Both the demos uses a Servlet.